hayesmaker/phase-2-e/README.md

 ### Writing Tests
 - And now the fun part..
 This is how you can write your e2e tests:
+- See the thrust-engine example tests to see how custom-commands can be created specifically for a game.

 ```
 module.exports = {
   'Phaser Game Boots Test' : function (client) {